Types of starchy foods

 It's important to throw away any rice and grains that have been left at room temperature overnight.

 If you aren't going to eat rice immediately, refrigerate it within one hour and eat within 24 hours.
-Don't reheat rice and grains more than once.
+Rice should be reheated thoroughly, reaching a core temperature of 70C for two minutes (or equivalent) so it's steaming hot throughout.

 Follow the "use by" date and storage instructions on the label for any cold rice or grain salads that you buy.

-Dried pasta can be stored in a cupboard and typically has a long shelf life, while fresh pasta will need refrigerating and has a shorter lifespan.
+Dried pasta can be stored in a cupboard and typically has a long shelf life, while fresh pasta will need to be refrigerated and has a shorter lifespan.
 Check the food packaging for "best before" or "use by" dates and further storage instructions.

 Acrylamide in starchy food